argyleink/ScrollSnapExplainers/css-scroll-start/readme.md

 | Name: | `scroll-start` or `scroll-start-x` `scroll-start-y` `scroll-start-inline` `scroll-start-block` |
 | Value: | `auto` `<length-percentage>` |

+> Shorthands do not autoexpand like `scroll-start: 200px` is not `scroll-start: 200px 200px`, it's `scroll-start: 200px 0`

 |   |   |
 |:----------|:-------------|
 | Name: | `scroll-start-target` or `scroll-start-target-x` `scroll-start-target-y` `scroll-start-target-inline` `scroll-start-target-block` |